stefanlasiewski/vagrant-centos-docker/README.md

 # Testing Docker with Kernel User Namespaces

 I am testing Docker with Kernel User Namespaces.
-On CentOS 7.3, User Namespaces are experimental and are disabled by Default.
+On CentOS 7.4, User Namespaces are disabled by Default.
 To enable them, run the script `enable-user-namespaces.sh` (Modify as necessary) & reboot the VM:

 ```
 $ vagrant ssh